ravi9/openvino-wiki/BuildingForMacOS.md

 - [CMake]\* 3.13 or higher
 - Clang\* compiler from Xcode\* 10.1 or higher
-- Python\* 3.6 or higher for the Inference Engine Python API wrapper
+- Python\* 3.6 or higher for the OpenVINO Runtime Python API
 - libusb library (e.g., **brew install libusb**)

 ### Build Steps